ry207/Jarvis/README.md

 *The page on aerodynamics I had Jarvis download, he then created a live server in which I could view it in!*

 ![Hacker games](screenshot3.png "Succesfull connection to bandit hacker games") \
-*Jarvis succesfully connected to OverTheWire: Bandit via ssh*
+*Jarvis successfully connected to OverTheWire: Bandit via ssh*

 ---